jdetle/jdetle.github.io/src/contents/articles/diffusion_maps/index.md

 Alright, this has been a lot to digest, but hopefully you are still with me.
 Why are we doing this?
 There are plenty of reasons, and I am going to list a few:

-+   Dr. Ferguson used diffusion maps for the assembly of polymer subunits in [this paper][Ferg_machinelearning]
++   Dr. Ferguson used diffusion maps to investigate the assembly of polymer subunits in [this paper][Ferg_machinelearning]
 +   Also for the order parameters in [alkane chain dynamics][Ferg_chain]
 +   Also for [umbrella sampling][Ferg_WHAM]